JoannaAdermark1/life-hack/README.md

 #### Shelf Divider Examples:
 - Explore examples of how shelf dividers can be applied in real-life wardrobe situations.
 These images showcase the effectiveness of this organization method.

-## Features

-- **Folding Techniques:** Learn how to keep your clothes neatly folded using the KonMari method and other creative approaches.
-Efficient storage and space-saving techniques are just a click away.

-- **Hanging Tab:** Discover the art of using soda can tabs on your hangers to create cascading hangers.
-Maximize your closet space and prevent clothes from overlapping.

-- **Shelf Divider:** Explore the use of shelf dividers to separate different types of clothing.
-This simple trick makes it easy to maintain an organized drawer and prevents clothes from getting mixed up.

-- **Label Storage Bin:** Categorize your clothes by type (e.g., shirts, pants, dresses) and use separate bins for each category.
-With clear containers and labels, identifying your items is a breeze.

 ##  Getting Started and usage